a9k00r/a9k00r/README.md

 ### Hi there 👋

-I'm an inovative Senior Backend Engineer worked in a multiple hight growth tech companies.
+I'm an inovative Senior Backend Engineer worked in a multiple high growth tech companies.
 I have strong experience in distributed system and building microservices on scale.

 - 🔭 I’m currently working on Checkout, Payment and inventories flow